Although situating among plenty of great cuisines, Honduran foods have many unique points that make them stand out from the others.

 However, Honduran Bean Soup is not influenced by their neighbor, Colombia, but rather the pre-Hispanic cuisine.
 Many features from the components and ancient cooking methods of this dish are still preserved in Honduras Sopa De Frijoles.
 If you are curious, try it now!

-4. Pan De Coco (Honduras Coconut Bread)
+4. Pan De Coco (Coconut Bread)

 Have you ever heard of a bread dish that calls for no egg and milk?
 This Pan De Coco is a delicacy like that.
 The Garifuna people are the ones to make the original variant of the luscious Honduras Coconut Bread before the treat is spread to the other areas.

-The Pan De Coco made in the authentic Honduran recipe is unleavened and considered a type of hard bread.
+The Pan De Coco made in the authentic Honduran dish is unleavened and considered a type of hard bread.
 It won’t be as spongy as the other regular bread with milk and yeast and is not frequently served as a dessert in Honduran.

 People in the Republic of Honduras enjoy eating Pan De Coco with soupy savory dishes as the bread will create an outstanding balance with the yummy sauce from those delicacies.